Tranks27/Realtime_Vdoslam_ros_on_ZED2/README.md

 $ roslaunch vdo_display_rviz display_zed2.launch
 ```

-ROS wrapper for the VDO-SLAM library.
-This starts the program in the following manner
+The above commands start the program in the following manner
 1. launch the ros node for zed2 camera
 2. launch the preprocessing modules flowNet and Mask-RCNN
 3. launch the vdo slam